 The project takes on many of the city’s most iconic statues, from Peter Pan in Sefton Park (George Frampton, 1928) to the imposing Queen Victoria memorial in Derby Square (CJ Allen, 1906).
 Full details of all ‘redressings’ can be found at: www.statuesredressed.com

-Statues Redressed will air on Sky Arts, Freeview Channel 11, and streaming service NOW this October.
+Statues Redressed will air on Sky Arts, Freeview Channel 11, and streaming service NOW on 18 October.

 Event Date: Friday 16th July – Friday 1st October 2021